Every ecommerce business’ biggest fear? Running out of inventory.

 Once you’ve gone through the initial review of your application and passed due diligence, the lender will present you with a preliminary offer.
 The offer will include the details of the loan, including interest rates and terms.

-Step 6: Final paperwork and receive funding
+Step 6: Submit final paperwork and receive funding

 Finally, you’ll get to a point where you just have to sign the final paperwork, including the official contract detailing the loan, rate, and terms.